 If you have any questions, we are happy to help.
 Simply drop us a line.

 Mount Kenya Naro Moru Route

 Aside from the stunning beauty, this route has the added challenge of a Via Ferrata.
-Feel the airy exposure of scrambling the side of a cliff face, while being roped into a Via Ferrata system.
+Feel the airy exposure of scrambling the side of the summit ridge from the Austrian Hut, with the confidence that the fixed lines help to provide.
 A true adrenaline rush for those looking to experience the exposure of rugged peaks.

 The Noro Moru Route offers some of the best scenery.
 Batain and Nelion are the two highest peaks, with Point John to the right, and the smaller peak to the right of that and slightly set back, is Point Lenana.